 About Falcon High School

-Falcon High School, in Falcon Zone, was founded in 1900 and is the oldest high school in District 49.
+Falcon High School, in the Falcon Zone, was founded in 1900 and is the oldest high school in District 49.
 During the 2007 school year, students and staff moved into a new, eco-friendly, technologically enhanced building at 10255 Lambert Road in Peyton.
-It's complete with Smart board technology and wireless internet access.
-The current enrollment includes more than 1,200 students.
-Facilities are in high demand for rental by the community.
+The current enrollment includes more than 1,150 students.

 Falcon High School is dedicated to the professional learning community model for high achievement for all students.
-It offers 20 advanced placement and CU Succeed classes to challenge students; the newest course is AP computer science.
+It offers 20 Advanced Placement and CU Succeed classes to challenge students.
 Faculty members are committed to their response-to-intervention process.
-To that end, after-school tutoring is available as well as co-teaching in math, social studies, science and English.
-The special education and resource programs are inclusive by nature, while mild to severe needs programs are center-based.
+To that end, afterschool tutoring is available, as well as co-teaching in Math, Social Studies, Science and English.
+The Special Education and resource programs are inclusive by nature, while mild to severe needs programs are center-based.

-The school hosts five career academies: The Academy of Finance, the Academy of Information Technology, Academy of Health Sciences, Academy of Arts and Academy of Biotechnology.
-Faculty are proud of their developing ACE program, which includes an internship in a school based print shop.
-In addition, the school offers a strong Air Force JROTC program (One of only ten Space Force JROTC programs in the Nation!) for those possibly considering a military career.
+The school hosts two career academies: the Academy of Health Sciences and the Academy of Biotechnology.
+In addition, the FHS offers a strong Space Force JROTC program (One of only ten Space Force JROTC programs in the Nation!) for those possibly considering a military career.

-The school offers a full range of boys and girls athletics, band and choir opportunities, including marching band, musicals and plays, drill team and color guard.
-It also sponsors a variety of extracurricular programs such as: Link Crew, student council, Knowledge Bowl, Kitty Hawk Air Society, Mock Trial, Rocket Club, Distributive Education Clubs of America (DECA), Future Business Leaders of America (FBLA), Health Occupations Students of America (HOSA), Student 2 Student, Art Club, Chess Club, National Honor Society, Fellowship of Christian Athletes, GSA, Cyber Security, Videogame Club, REACH, Peer Mediation, Tech Theater Club, Role Playing Club, Math Club and Health Occupations Students of America-Future Health Professionals.
+Falcon High School offers a full range of boys' and girls' athletics, band (including marching band), choir opportunities, musicals and plays, SFJROTC drill team and color guard.
+It also sponsors a variety of extracurricular programs such as: Link Crew, Student Council, Knowledge Bowl, Distributive Education Clubs of America (DECA), Future Business Leaders of America (FBLA), Health Occupations Students of America (HOSA), Student 2 Student, Art Club, Chess Club, National Honor Society, Honeybees, Gay/Straight Alliance (GSA), Cyber Security, and Math Club.